Maximum-likelihood estimation of the Mat\'ern covariance structure of isotropic spatial random fields on finite, sampled grids: P R E L I M I N A R I E S

 \subsubsection{Simulation}

 Eq.~(\ref{specblur}) shows that the covariance of a finite set of gridded Fourier coefficients suffers both from blurring by the sampling kernel, as we have just illustrated and calculated explicitly, but also from correlation between the wavenumbers.
-To prepare for what is coming, we note, first, that the off-diagonal terms in $\langle H\ofk H^*\hsomm\ofkp\rangle$ decay rapidly enough in most cases for us to ignore them as the basis for the simulations that we just showed, which took $\langle H\ofk H^*\hsomm\ofk\rangle\approx\Sbar\ofst\ofk$ as their point of departure, whether calculated on the interior domain of a doubled grid, using grid refinement, discrete convolution, and subsampling to approximate $\Sbar\ofst$, or exactly, via eq.~(\ref{varHk3}).
+To prepare for what is coming, we note, first, that if the off-diagonal terms in $\langle H\ofk H^*\hsomm\ofkp\rangle$ decay rapidly enough, one could ignore them as the basis for simulations, taking $\langle H\ofk H^*\hsomm\ofk\rangle\approx\Sbar\ofst\ofk$ as a point of departure, whether calculated on the interior domain of a doubled grid, using grid refinement, discrete convolution, and subsampling to approximate $\Sbar\ofst$ \cite[as was done by][]{Simons+2013}, or exactly, via eq.~(\ref{varHk3}).
+Here we do take wavenumber correlations into account for data simulation by switching to space-domain methods that use the \textit{spatial} covariance, eq.~(\ref{Kr}), as their point of departure, via circulant embedding of the covariance matrix \cite[]{Kroese+2015}.
 Second, we will show empirically that we are able to ignore them when designing the debiased-Whittle likelihood \cite[]{Guillaumin+2017,Sykulski+2019} to perform parameter estimates from sampled data, which is a central feature of this paper and its predecessors.
 Finally, we show that they will, however, play an important role in the calculation of the estimation variance of the maximum-likelihood estimates, using the results obtained by \cite{Guillaumin+2022}, and we discuss various algorithms to conduct the relevant calculations.
 This last fact stands in apparent contradiction to the material discussed by \cite{Simons+2013}, their Sections~A6 and A8, which, in retrospect, have proven to be overly optimistic, asymptotically.

-As to data simulation, we are, alternatively, able to take wavenumber correlation into account also by switching to space-domain methods that use the \textit{spatial} covariance, eq.~(\ref{Kr}), as their point of departure, via circulant embedding of the covariance matrix \cite[]{Kroese+2015}.